-Information created in electronic format, including materials scanned and given to the Library in digital form.
+Information, both text and visual, created in electronic format, including materials given to the Library in digital form.

 Conservation

 The profession devoted to the preservation of cultural property for the future.
 Conservation activities include examination, documentation, treatment, and preventive care, supported by research and education.